shipyardapp/Shipyard-Documentation/docs/reference/admin/audit-logs.md

 ## Limitations

-1. The Audit Logs are only available to Organizations on Shipyard's **Enterprise** Plan
+1. The Audit Logs are only available to Organizations on Platform's **Enterprise** Plan
 2. Only Users with **Audit Logs Access** have the ability to view logs